 Thanksgiving can be a time of reflection when we help our children remember what they’re truly grateful for: both the “big stuff” like family, and friends and our home, and the “little stuff” like their favorite stuffed animal, their must-watch TV show, or chocolate ice cream.

-Gratefulness big and small is worth it, even if our kids are mostly grateful for Paw Patrol and chocolate.
+Gratefulness big and small is worth it, even if our kids are mostly grateful for Paw Patrol and trick or treating.

-Why we should teach our kids to be grateful:
+Why we should teach our kids to be grateful and use these Thanksgiving Gratitude activities:

 Research has shown that people who are grateful, people who stop and purposefully take time to be thankful for what they have are happier.